what you need to know

 Per Wisconsin Statute, you must report any crash within the State of Wisconsin when it results in:

-- Damage of $200+ to state or other government-owned property other than an automobile.
+3. Damage of $200+ to government-owned property other than automobiles

 If called to a crash, law enforcement may have completed the report for you.
 If law enforcement does not file an accident report (and one or more of the above factors occurs), you will need to complete the Wisconsin Driver Report of a Crash.